-When you are purchasing automobile insurance, the insurance carrier should offer you the choice between the full tort option (known as zero threshold in NJ) and the limited tort option (known as the verbal threshold in NJ).
-There is a much bigger difference between the two options than just a larger annual premium when you select the full tort option.
+When you are purchasing automobile insurance, the insurance carrier should offer you the choice between full tort and limited tort.
+Before you decide on which policy to choose, you must understand that there is a much bigger difference between the two options than just the annual premium.

 Limited tort coverage is almost always cheaper than full tort coverage and, because of the cost savings, can affect the choice an individual makes when choosing auto insurance.
 However, this choice has the potential to significantly impact you and the future security of your family.

 Limited tort coverage permits a person who has been injured in a car accident to recover for his or her out-of-pocket medical bills, wage loss, automobile repair costs, and other monetary losses.
 However, limited tort severely limits your ability to make a claim against the driver at fault.
 When you opt for limited tort, you give up the right to sue for damages in a personal injury claim for pain and suffering, even when you are not at fault for the accident.

 While limited tort will cover the immediate medical bills related to your injury, it does not cover any complications that the injury may cause in the future.
 Accidents that appear to have a minor impact could cause long lasting injuries and related pain, suffering and disability.
 With limited tort, you will not have the option to recover from all your losses.

 The full tort option allows you to recover for your out-of-pocket expenses along with your pain and suffering when you have sustained an injury as the result of an auto accident that is caused by someone else.
 With the full tort option, you can recover monetary damages for all your losses, no matter how minor your injury is.

 Why is Full Tort worth the extra money?